aswatisrl/vidi-mqtt-driver/README.md

 ```
 0 2  * * *    cd /opt/vidi-mqtt-driver && ./dump_db.sh
 ```
-A dump of the database will be generated and copied into the folder `backup_db`, with a retention policy of 28 days
+A database dump will be saved in the `backup_db` folder with a 28-day retention policy.
+The script deletes the backups older than 28 days at the end of the execution.

 **Note:** If the `backup_db` folder does not exist, it will be created in the same directory of the script